- by Jigar Shah

 - Speed of migration (or the lack of it) does not act as a deterrent to Cloud computing

 Many businesses and their IT departments make the mistake of mixing up moving to Cloud and moving their dev teams to DevOps culture.
-Blogosphere is full with articles which suggest that to reap maximum benefit from the Cloud infrastructure service you must move to DevOps and that you must re-think your architecture.
-While it is definitely a good end-goal to have for some starting their journey, it is not something you would want to tackle from the get go.
-Moving to Cloud based infrastructure should not force you to re-think your existing architecture.
+The blogosphere is full of articles which suggest that in order to reap maximum benefit from the Cloud infrastructure service you must move to DevOps and that you must re-think your architecture.
+While it is definitely a good end-goal to have for some starting their journey, it is not something you would want to tackle from the get-go.
+Moving to Cloud-based infrastructure should not force you to re-think your existing architecture.

 In a typical corporate data center, you would find...

 - Centralization of your organization's IT operations & equipment

 - Ability to deploy multiple servers and storage devices of varying configurations to support business-critical applications